ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 ```

 `range` is responsible for calculating the current window range.
 The
-allocated count is incremented before hand and the window is advanced
+allocated count is incremented beforehand and the window is advanced
 if half filled.

 ### Conflict range